alexeistepa/FindUPO/README.md

 # FindUPO

-A python package that uses machine learning clustering algorithms to locate unstable periodic orbits of chaotic dynamical systems.
+A python package for locating unstable periodic orbits of chaotic dynamical systems using machine learning clustering algorithms and ergodicity properties of chaotic systems.